-Our families shared a summer day in Seattle and the adults and kids loved it!
-After visiting some of the Emerald City’s highlights, we want to go back to visit Seattle and see more.
-Here’s our list of recommendations of Seattle Things to Do!
+Our families recently visited Seattle and the adults and kids loved it.
+After seeing some of the Emerald City’s highlights, we want to go back to visit Seattle and see more.

 While meandering through Chihuly Garden and Glass Museum and its’ gardens, we came across the Collections Café.
 Light and airy Scandanavian design, the indoor/outdoor luncheon place features a variety of unusual collections (82-of 500-accordians, bottle openers, fishing tackle, rod iron dogs . . . ).
 The Collections Café hostess shared with us that Dale Chihuly is a world famous local glass artist and he wanted to share some of his personal collections at this café.
 She said that “Since his days as a boy searching for beach glass on the shores of Puget Sound, Chihuly has been collecting — from carnival chalkware, vintage accordions, radios, cameras, and shaving brushes to tin toys.”
 And to top it off, the fresh, local, healthy menu was delightfully delicious!
 We highly recommend their watermelon salad, salmon, scallops, and Hunger steak—delicately prepared and flavorful.
 Daniel, our 11 yr. old “I had a variety of food that was really good.”
 Our boys finished everything on their plates.

 Located at Seattle Center 305 Harrison St adjacent to the Space Needle.
 Good to make an advanced reservation by calling 206.753.4940.